Home

 Pruning old tasks

 After a while, tasks may start to build up in your database.
-This can be managed using the prune_db_task_results management command, which deletes completed and failed tasks according to the given retention policy.
+This can be managed using the prune_db_task_results management command, which deletes completed tasks according to the given retention policy.
 Check the --help for the available options.

 Retrieving task result